bingobongo/fi/README.md

 Fi
 ==

 **Fi** stands for fancy indexing ([Apache Module mod_autoindex](http://httpd.apache.org/docs/2.0/mod/mod_autoindex.html#indexoptions)).
 It makes default directory listing index pages look nice.
-Fi is fluid and not fixed.
-It is a minimalist mod of [Windex](https://github.com/desandro/windex) without PHP or gaudy icons.
+It is a minimalist mod of [Windex](https://github.com/desandro/windex) minus PHP and gaudy icons.
 Fi is clear as gray – a calmative index for stressed eyes.
-It is optimized for modern Web browsers and mobile devices.
+It is optimized for modern Web browsers and mobile devices (Gecko, WebKit).

 Beware